UEABIO/data-sci-v1/docs/04-data-wrangling.md

 We will leave the NA's alone for now, but it's useful to know how many we have.

-We've now got a clean & tidy dataset!!
+We've now got a clean & tidy dataset, with a handful of first insights into the data.

 ## Finished